dauphinking/sysidentpygui/README.md

 Use `pip` to install the dependecies throught the `requirements.txt` file.
 If you choose to run the containerized version, the Dockerfile will install de dependencies for you.

-## Which features from SysIdentPy are available on SysIdentPyGUI?
+## Which features from SysIdentPy are available on BDNLIdentGUI?

 - Model identification using AOLS, ER, MetaMSS and FROLS
 - Download your model